Meaning Of The Word Russell's paradox

 Russell's paradox in American English

-noun: a paradox of set theory in which an object is defined in terms of a class of objects that contains the object being defined, resulting in a logical contradiction Russell's paradox in British English noun: the paradox discovered by Bertrand Russell in the work of Gottlob Frege, that the class of all classes that are not members of themselves is a member of itself only if it is not, and is not only if it is.
-This undermines the notion of an all-inclusive uni |
+noun: the paradox discovered by Bertrand Russell in the work of Gottlob Frege, that the class of all classes that are not members of themselves is a member of itself only if it is not, and is not only if it is.
+This undermines the notion of an all-inclusive uni

 More Definitions